Barotrauma: Medical screening

 Professional divers are screened for risk factors during initial and periodical medical examination for fitness to dive.
 In most cases recreational divers are not medically screened, but are required to provide a medical statement before acceptance for training in which the most common and easy to identify risk factors must be declared.
 If these factors are declared, the diver may be required to be examined by a medical practitioner, and may be disqualified from diving if the conditions indicate.

 Asthma, Marfan syndrome, and COPD pose a very high risk of pneumothorax.
 In some countries these may be considered absolute contraindications, while in others the severity may be taken into consideration.
 Asthmatics with a mild and well controlled condition may be permitted to dive under restricted circumstances.

 Training

 A significant part of entry level diver training is focused on understanding the risks and procedural avoidance of barotrauma.
 Professional divers and recreational divers with rescue training are trained in the basic skills of recognizing and first aid management of diving barotrauma.

-In mechanical ventilation
+Mechanical ventilation

 Isolated mechanical forces may not adequately explain ventilator induced lung injury (VILI).
 The damage is affected by the interaction of these forces and the pre-existing state of the lung tissues, and dynamic changes in alveolar structure may be involved.
 Factors such as plateau pressure and positive end-expiratory pressure (PEEP) alone do not adequately predict injury.
 Cyclic deformation of lung tissue may play a large part in the cause of VILI, and contributory factors probably include tidal volume, positive end-expiratory pressure and respiratory rate.
 There is no protocol guaranteed to avoid all risk in all applications.

+Aviation and spaceflight

+Barotrauma caused during airplane journeys is also referred to as airplane ear.
+The environmental pressure must be prevented from changing rapidly by large amounts.
+One should include multiple redundant levels of protection against rapid decompression, and systems allowing non-catastrophic failure with sufficient time to allow comfortable equalization of relevant air spaces, particularly the inner ear.
+A low internal pressure reduces decompression rate and severity in a catastrophic decompression reduces the risk of barotrauma but can increase the risk of decompression sickness and hypoxia in normal operating conditions.

+Some measures for protection against rapid decompression specific to airplanes include: